-This guide is intended to help students and researchers find resources and best practices for searching Canadian legislation including statues, regulations and bills.
-It does not include foreign or international legislation.
-There is a foreign legislation and international law guide you may wish you consult.
+This guide is intended to help students and researchers to find resources and best practices for searching Canadian legislation including statutes, regulations and bills.
+It does not included foreign or international legislation.
+There is a foreign legislation and international law guide you may wish to consult.

 Generally, these are the steps for Canadian legal research:

 - Start with secondary sources which include encyclopedias, books and journal articles.
 They provide an overview of the law and background information and give references (citations) to relevant legislation.